EnderiteFox/Friday-night-funkin-with-Pygame/Planned updates.md

   - Unhinged (Vs Impostor Black Betrayal)
   - Uncertain demise (FNF Trepidation)
   - No head red (FNF Trepidation)
+- [ ] Finally a fix to the "Multiple notes at the same place" bug?

 Future things with no defined update:
   - Adding all animated backgrounds